Prag8855/aab/content/guides/berlin-auslanderbehorde-same-day-appointment.md

 ### If you don't get an answer

-If you apply, and you don't get an answer after 3 months, you can sue the *Ausländerbehörde*[^9] for failing to act.
+If you apply, and you don't get an answer after 3 months, you can sue the *Ausländerbehörde*[^9].
 This is called an *Untätigkeitsklage nach § 75 VwGO*.
 Usually, it makes them move faster.
+Immigration lawyers can help you do this.

 If the *Ausländerbehörde* can't reach you, they will post the information [here](https://www.berlin.de/einwanderung/service/oeffentliche-zustellungen/).